What is sour beer?

 It’s been said that constraint breeds creativity.
 By adopting a singular focus on crafting sour beer, we plan on thoroughly exploring flavors through both conventional and experimental methods to create exciting new beers.

 Our name may remind you that sour beer is only a small part of the American beer landscape.
 However, for us, the name is about a mission.
 The mission is to discover the brewing and fermentation methods behind a “dream barrel” of amazing sour beer.
-This is why we’re starting an all-sour beer company.
-We are in search of The Rare Barrel.
-In our quest to create a range of exceptional sour beers, you will search for our finest barrel of sour beer: The Rare Barrel.
+This is why we started an all-sour beer company.
+We are in search for our finest barrel of sour beer: The Rare Barrel.

-On an annual basis, we will organize an exhaustive search (tasting) of our barrel house to find our finest barrel of sour beer.
+Periodically, we will organize an extensive search (tasting) of our barrel house to find our finest barrel of sour beer.
 A team of craft beer enthusiasts, sour-heads, homebrewers, brewers, BJCP judges, cicerones, and foodies will taste through our barrel house and select our finest barrels of sour beer.
-Once the “search party” has determined the top barrels of sour beer, the founders of The Rare Barrel will taste them, and name the finest of the final barrels as “The Rare Barrel.”
-Shortly after the search, we will serve The Rare Barrel at a party for all attendees to enjoy.
+Once the “Search Party” has determined the top barrels of sour beer, the founders of The Rare Barrel will taste them, and name the finest of the final barrels as “The Rare Barrel.”
+Shortly after the search, we will serve The Rare Barrel on draft for the public to enjoy.
 Additionally, we will re-use The Rare Barrel’s culture of yeast and bacteria into a new batch of beer, with the intention of recreating the amazing flavors of The Rare Barrel for more to enjoy.

 Alex fell into his craft beer adventure on a tour of New Belgium Brewing.
 While on the tour, Alex had an epiphany: brewing is using the science of biology to create art (beer)!
 Shortly after that visit, he began homebrewing back at UC Santa Barbara with Jay.
 When Alex isn’t thinking beer, he enjoys surfing, traveling, and tweaking his breakfast burrito recipe.